mgmacleod/context-mechanics/logs/project-clarification/general-introduction.md

 # Context Mechanics: A Research Program for Understanding Human-AI Integrative Cognition

-**A foundational science for studying how different cognitive architectures coordinate to create capabilities neither could achieve alone**
+**A foundational science for studying how different cognitive architectures coordinate across the full spectrum of integration**

 ## What is Context Mechanics?

-Context mechanics is the systematic study of how information flows, attention operates, and understanding emerges when humans and AI systems engage in coordinated cognitive work.
-While most research treats AI as a sophisticated tool, context mechanics investigates the cognitive processes that arise when different types of minds work together as integrated systems.
+Context mechanics is the systematic study of how information flows, attention operates, and understanding develops when humans and AI systems engage in coordinated cognitive work.
+While most research treats AI as a sophisticated tool, context mechanics investigates the cognitive processes that arise when different cognitive architectures work together as integrated systems.

-**Core Focus**: Understanding the dynamics that enable human-AI cognitive integration - how different cognitive architectures coordinate attention, build shared understanding, and create insights that emerge from their interaction rather than from either system independently.
+**Core Focus**: Understanding the dynamics that enable human-AI cognitive integration across a spectrum from simple information exchange to complex sustained collaboration - how different cognitive architectures coordinate attention, build shared understanding, and achieve more effective outcomes through integration.

 **Key Insight**: The context window isn't just a technical constraint - it's the primary medium through which human-AI cognitive integration occurs, making it the fundamental unit of analysis for understanding these collaborative processes.